Omegapoint-Norge-Academy/oidc/README.md

 }
 ```

-Then replace register this so that it overrides the default implementation from YARP:
+Then register this so that it overrides the default implementation from YARP:
 ``` csharp
 builder.Services.AddTransient<IForwarderHttpClientFactory, UserAccessTokenProxyHttpClientFactory>();
 ```

+Now that we are using the `UserAccessTokenHandler` we dont need the `AddTransforms` on the proxy anymore.
+Remove the code previously added.

 ## Part 3 milestone: Test token refresh
 Test that you can still access the weather forecast after waiting more than 60s after login.